raees1590/Ekart/README.md

 In `/src/main/resources/application.properties` file it is possible to change both web interface url path, as well as the datasource url.....
-# iam doing sample changes
+# iam doing sample changes, i have done some more changes